 Electronic Log Device Auditing Service

-The ELD rule allows limited exceptions to Electronic Log Device (ELD) mandates for:
+The ELD rule allows limited exceptions:

 - Drivers of vehicles manufactured before the year 2000 that cannot support Electronic Log Device (ELD) hardware

 HDS Safety Services can monitor your ELD devices and help make sure your fleet is adhering to DOT compliance regulations.